394 Burrill Hall

 IV.
 MicroRNA-34a as a Key Regulator of Energy Metabolism.
 MiR-34a is highly elevated in obese animals and also in obesity patents.
 We have shown that elevated miR-34a underlies metabolic dysfunction associated with obesity.
 Particularly, in recent studies (MCB, 2014), we show that elevated miR-34a in obesity inhibits fat browning by suppressing the browning activators, FGF21 and SIRT1.
 Downregulation of miR-34a in diet-induced obese mice reduced adiposity and increased mitochondria functions.
 Strikingly, downregulation of miR-34a dramatically increased beige depots in all types of white fats and increased additional browning in brown fat.
 Mechanistically, downregulation of miR-34a increased expression of the FGF21 receptor complex, FGFR1/βKL, and SIRT1, resulting in deacetylation of the key thermogenic coactivator PGC-1α and induction of the browning-related genes, Ucp1, Pgc-1a, and Prdm16.
 In previous studies, we also showed that downregulation of miR-34a dramatically decreased liver fat levels and improved insulin sensitivity.
 Targeting miR-34a may provide an attractive option for treating obesity-related diseases, including fatty liver and type 2 diabetes.

 Kim DH, Kwon S, Byun S, Xiao Z, Park S, Wu S, Chiang C, Kemper B, and J.K.
 Kemper (2016).
-Critical role of RanBP2-mediated SUMOylation of SHP in maintaining bile acid homeostasis, Nature Communications, accepted.
+Critical role of RanBP2-mediated SUMOylation of SHP in maintaining bile acid homeostasis, Nature Communications, in press.